 Compressor thermal protection circuit

-Automatic rapid blow-down vavle on tank
+Automatic rapid blow-down valve on tank

 200 psi air pressure relief valve